TheDragonary/SM64-Coop-Mods/README.md

 <hr>

 # Texture Mods
 Basically like Minecraft texture packs I suppose.
 Pretty self-explanatory, they just change the textures of pretty much everything.
+There are only really 2 texture mods, both are not created by me of course, they're just ports.
+Funnily enough, one of them is a Minecraft texture pack, so yknow if you wanted to make SM64 look a little bit more like Minecraft, you can do that.

 <hr>